pduranti/mercadolibre.github.com/_posts/guide/for-sellers/real-estate/2012-07-13-res-attrs-selection.markdown

 Attribute type "string" with "tags" not containing "fixed" means you will have to send the desired value as text.

-Attribute with "tags" containing "required" means the attribute <u>is mandatory</u> when publishing the property.
+Attribute with "tags" containing "required" means the attribute <u>is mandatory</u> when listing the property.

-For each attribute you choose to publish, save its Attribute ID and its value id as well.
-You will be needing them later on, when putting together the JSON for publishing the property.
-Keep in mind that required attributes are mandatory and vary between categories.
+For each attribute you choose to publish, save its attribute id and its value id as well.
+You will be needing them later on, when putting together the JSON for listing the property.
+Keep in mind that required attributes are mandatory and vary among categories.
 Not sending the correct attributes when listing is a very common mistake.